aorfanos/vmalert-cli/README.md

 A CLI application to manage VictoriaMetrics vmalert.

-All actions return JSON objects (prettyprint TBA), so usage of `jq` is good for formatting output.
+All actions return JSON objects which can be pretty-printed using the `-pretty` flag (`metrics` action cannot be pretty-printed).

+Host/port are by default `localhost:8880`, you can change the configuration by using the `-host` and `-port` flags.

 ### Help menu

 ```
-vmalertcli -h
-Usage of vmalertcli:
+Usage of ./vmalertcli:
   -action="groups": VMAlert action to take {groups|alerts|metrics|reload}
   -host="localhost": Host where VMAlert responds
   -port=8880: VMAlert port
+  -pretty=false: Pretty print {false|true}
 ```

 ### Installation